zapu222/ImageClassificationBirds400/README.md

 # Birds 400 Image Classification - Zachary Pulliam

+*The code found in this repo was used for my Data Science Capstone project at the University of Kentucky.
+A report of my project is also found here under **Report.pdf**.

 This code was written in order to test various PyTorch image classification techniques on the Birds 400 dataset found at https://www.kaggle.com/datasets/gpiosenka/100-bird-species.
 Upon downloading the dataset, in class_dict.csv, "BLACK & YELLOW &nbsp;BROADBILL" at B60 should be changed to "BLACK & YELLOW BROADBILL" (one space rather than two).

 The scripts data_stats.py and disp_imgs.py can be used to gain a better understanding of the size of the dataset as well as display example images within the dataset from the 400 different classes (species).